Naturally Daily

 There are some controversies regarding the safety of fractionated coconut oil for consumption.
 This oil is safe as cooking oil.
 But, it lacks lauric acid.

 Lauric acid possesses numerous health benefits.
-It can fight against bacteria, virus, as well as infections.
+It can fight against bacteria, viruses, as well as infections.
 [18]

 On the other hand, virgin coconut oil has lauric acid.
-So, it’s wiser to choose virgin coconut oil for cooking purpose.
+So, it’s wiser to choose virgin coconut oil for cooking purposes.

 Side Effects of Fractionated Coconut Oil